jneug/typst-mantys/README.md

 ## Changelog

+### Version 0.1.4

+-
+- Fix missing links in outline (@tingerrr).

 ### Version 0.1.3

 - Fix for some datatypes not being displayed properly (thanks to @tingerrr).
-- Fix for impbalanced outline columns (thanks again to @tingerrr).
+- Fix for imbalanced outline columns (thanks again to @tingerrr).
+- Fixed problem when evaluating default values with Tidy.

 ### Version 0.1.2

-- Added [hydra](https://typst.app/universe/package/hydra) for better detetion of headings in page headers (thanks to @tingerrr for the suggestion).
+- Added [hydra](https://typst.app/universe/package/hydra) for better detection of headings in page headers (thanks to @tingerrr for the suggestion).
-- Fixed problem with multiple quots around default string values in tidy docs.
+- Fixed problem with multiple quotes around default string values in tidy docs.
 - Fixed datatypes linking to wrong documentation urls.

 ### Version 0.1.1

 - Added template files for submission to _Typst Universe_.

-### Verison 0.1.0
+### Version 0.1.0

 - Refactorings and some style changes
 - Updated manual.